Growyourbrand.net Reference notes on brand consequence May 2026

 • The service shut down in October 2020, roughly six months after launch.

-• The failure was not only timing.
-The paid mobile-video habit, platform context, sharing behavior, and content relationship did not settle into daily use.
+• Timing mattered, but the paid mobile-video habit, platform context, sharing behavior, and content relationship did not settle into daily use.

 • The operator lesson is to test the habit before treating the content plan as a brand.